siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 # Siddhi 5.x Architecture

-Siddhi is an open source, cloud native, stream processing and complex event processing engine, and it can be utilized in any of the following ways:
+Siddhi is an open source, cloud-native, stream processing and complex event processing engine.
+It can be utilized in any of the following ways:

 - Run as a server on its own
 - Run with [WSO2 Stream Processor](https://wso2.com/analytics-and-stream-processing/) as a service
-- Embedded into any Java or Python based application
+- Embedded into any Java or Python-based application
 - Run on an Android application

 Siddhi provides streaming data integration and data analytical operators.
 It connects multiple disparate live data sources, orchestrates data flows, calculates analytics, and also detects complex event patterns.
-This allows developers to build applications that collect data, performs data transformation and analytics, and publish the results to data sinks in real time.
+This allows developers to build applications that collect data, perform data transformation and analytics, and publish the results to data sinks in real time.

 !!! info
     Please find the Siddhi 4.x Architecture [here](https://siddhi-io.github.io/siddhi/documentation/siddhi-4.x/architecture-4.x/)

-This section illustrates the architecture of Siddhi Engine and guides you through its key functionality.
+This section illustrates the architecture of the Siddhi Engine and guides you through its key functionality.
 We hope this article helps developers to understand Siddhi and its codebase better, and also help them to contribute and improve Siddhi.

 ## Main Design Decisions

-- Event by event processing of real-time streaming data to achieve low latency.
+- Event-by-event processing of real-time streaming data to achieve low latency.
 - Ease of use with Streaming SQL providing an intuitive way to express stream processing logic and complex event processing constructs such as Patterns.
 - Achieve high performance by processing events in-memory and using data stores for long term data storage.